 Dateline determination also affects issues such as Yom Tov, ta’anis, tefilah, tefillin, and sefiras ha’omer.

-Since candles are not permitted on board cruise ships, one should light an electric incandescent nightlight or an incandescent flashlight in his room before Shabbos with a brocha.
+Since candles are not permitted on board cruise ships, one should light an electric incandescent nightlight or an incandescent flashlight in his room before Shabbos with a bracha.
 (One should not schedule a trip on Chanukah, unless special arrangements can be made to light the menorah.24)

 Although Shabbos can be accepted early on Friday, it cannot be more than 1¼ hours before sunset, plag hamincha.
 (These hours are halachic hours, which depend upon the length of the day.)
 When on land, one can simply verify the time on a Jewish calendar or make a calculation based on latitude and longitude.
 However, when at sea this is not simple, and one should consult with a rav before leaving on the cruise.
-A GPS device and an app to calculate davening times may be useful while on board.
+A smartphone to help you locate your GPS coordinates and an app to calculate davening times may be useful while on board.

 An Eruv Chatzeiros might be needed to permit ship passengers to carry on Shabbos.
 One should check with his rav before embarking.25

 A kosher cruise to Antarctica took place in the winter of 2018.
 The sun set and rose in the location of the ship, however, it did not sufficiently dip below the horizon to achieve full darkness.
 This had various implications, including a late ending for Shabbos and a 24-hour Fast Day.
 The evening Krias Shma was recited right before chatzos halayla, which was the darkest period of the night.
 Certainly, one should discuss these issues with a competent halachic authority.26

-Since a cruise ship is essentially a floating hotel, please also see STAR-K’s “Traveler’s Halachic Guide To Hotels” for a review of other concerns, including sensors for lights and A/C, security cameras, elevators, escalators and refrigerators.27
+Since a cruise ship is essentially a floating hotel, please also see STAR‑K’s “Traveler’s Halachic Guide To Hotels” for a review of other concerns, including sensors for lights and A/C, security cameras, elevators, escalators and refrigerators.

 Ocean travel clearly has evolved from a necessity to a luxury.
 One who desires such a vacation must verify that every aspect of the trip will conform to the standards of halacha and yiras shamayim.